Sustainable Harvest vs. Overcutting

 Leases, Contracts, and Advance Payments

 Timberland leases and cutting contracts follow the same framework.
-The trustee determines how much timber was removed under the agreement and applies the growth-rate test.
+The trustee checks how much timber was removed and applies the growth-rate test.
 Receipts within the growth rate go to income; the excess goes to principal.

-Advance payments, bonuses, and other lump-sum payments that cannot be matched to the growth-rate formula go to principal.
-The trustee must also deduct a reasonable amount for depletion and transfer it to principal, accounting for the long-term wear on the resource.
+Advance payments, bonuses, and other lump-sum payments go to principal when they cannot be matched to the growth-rate formula.
+The trustee must also deduct a reasonable amount for depletion.
+This means the trustee transfers that amount to principal to account for the resource's long-term decline.

-As with minerals and natural resources, trusts that owned timberland before this article took effect may continue using their prior allocation method.
+As with minerals and natural resources, trusts that owned timberland before this article took effect may keep using their prior method.
 Trusts acquiring timberland after the effective date must follow these statutory rules.